rdiaz02/Adios_Mendeley/README.md

 helm and ebib and C-x C-f
 use a modified bib file, with sed taking care of things

+## Automatically propagating changes in the database to helm and tablet ##
+Whenever there is a change in the Zotero database, the bibtex gets updated.
+Now, we want to have these changes propagate automagically to the tablet and the file I use with helm-bibtex, after creating appropriately modified files (for file paths and removing the jabref group structure, that we don¡t use for anything).
+This I do with the sed scripts **sed-helm-tablets.sh**.

+All that remains to be done is run the script when the bib file changes.
+We could do it with `inotifywatch` but using [entr](http://entrproject.org/) is much simpler.
+In my `.xsession` I have

+    ls ~/Zotero-data/storage/zotero-$HOSTNAME.bib | entr ~/Adios_Mendeley/sed-helm-tablets.sh &

 Using a tablet
 ==============